Articles in this section

 Custom Filtering with DataManager Predicate

-To achieve custom filtering, we can utilize the DataManager predicate to filter the dropdown list by specific fields.
-In this example, we will filter by CustomerID and ShipCountry.
+To achieve custom filtering, you can utilize the DataManager predicate to filter the dropdown list by specific fields.
+In this example, filtered by CustomerID and ShipCountry.

 Below is the code snippet that demonstrates how to set up the AutoComplete component with custom filtering: